mercari/grpc-federation/README.md

 2. Use `protoc-gen-grpc-federation`
 3. Use `grpc-federation-generator`

-For detailed information on each method, please refer to [installation documentation](./docs/installation.md).
+For detailed information on each method, please refer to [Installation Documentation](./docs/installation.md).

 # Usage